BSc Television Production Technology (top up degree)

-You’ll learn about a broad range of disciplines including areas such as 10-bit camera operation and workflow, Broadcast regulation, DPP Standards, Transmission, Studio Operation and broadcasting live from different locations.
-In addition you will complete a self-directed technology investigation on a subject of your own interest.
+You’ll learn about a broad range of disciplines, including areas such as 10-bit camera operation and workflow, broadcast regulation, DPP Standards, transmission, studio operation and broadcasting live from different locations.
+In addition, you’ll also complete a self-directed technology investigation on a subject of your own interest.

 On our TV top up degree you’ll learn through lectures, seminars, group tutorials, academic tutorials, workshops, presentations and pitches, visiting industry professionals, team working, and independent study.

 What you’ll study on our TV top up degree

 This module provides you with the opportunity to undertake sustained investigation into a specific area of creative technology that builds on your previous knowledge, experience and skills acquired during levels 4 and 5.
 This module will allow you to explore critically a specific issue or area of personal interest within your chosen field allowing you to explore individual lines of enquiry connected to your career goals.
 You will achieve this by undertaking a self-initiated practical research project supported by tutor supervision.